myelintek/documentation/administration/infrastructure.rst

          sudo bash mlsteam_agent_installer.sh

-      .. note::Replace the installer's file name with the actual one.
+      .. note:: Replace the installer's file name with the actual one.

 #) (Optional) After the installation is finished, you may check the logged messages.

    .. code-block:: shell

-      sudo journalctl -f -u mlsteam_agent_192.168.0.12_5000.service
+      sudo journalctl -f -u mlsteam_agent_xxx.xxx.xx.xx_xxxx.service

+   .. note:: Refer to the end of the installer outputs for the actual `journalctl` command to run.

 #) The host added will be in the list.
 Reload the page if the list has not been updated.